Why I Don’t Give A Damn About Living Unconventionally (How About You?)

 “Live life on your terms”

 “Create your own rules”

 At first the two groups seem sort of the same, right?
-The person who says “live unconventionally” seems to be the same as the one who says “live life on your terms”… but what if, when you look more closely, the two are starkly different?
+But what if, when you look more closely, the two were starkly different?

 Breaking the rules and following the rules have one thing in common: in both cases, the rules define what you do.